Yoda-Soda/terminal-setup/README.md

     - To be able to access the application from the Launchpad we need to drag the application into the application folder:
     ![opening iterm](move_application.gif)

-1. Next we will install something to help us with suggestions in our terminal.
-Let us Install [Starship](https://starship.rs/guide/#with-homebrew).
-Follow the links installation instructions and then come back to the next stem here.

-1. Install [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh#basic-installation), a  community-driven framework for managing your zsh configuration.
+1. Now we need to get someway of addding plugins to our terminal.
+We will install [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh#basic-installation), a  community-driven framework for managing your zsh configuration.
+Input the following scripts:
+    1.  ```bash
+        brew install zsh
+        ```
+    1.  ```bash
+        sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"
+        ```

+1. Next we will install something to assist us with our terminal commands.
+We will be Installing [Starship](https://starship.rs/guide/#with-homebrew).
+    1.  ```bash
+        brew install starship
+        ```
+        - follow any prompts.
+Then run:
+    1.  ```bash
+        echo 'eval "$(starship init zsh)"' >> ~/.zshrc
+        ```
+        - Restart the terminal to let the configuration take effect.

 1. Install [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/INSTALL.md#oh-my-zsh) to enable syntax highlighting in the terminal.
+    ```bash
+    brew install zsh-syntax-highlighting
+    ```

-6. Edit the `.zshrc` config file to enable the installed prompts and plugins.
+6. Now to enable the installation prompts and plugins edit the `.zshrc` config file

-    - Open the terminal.
-    - Open the `.zshrc` config file in a text editor:
+    - In the terminal open the `.zshrc` config file in a text editor (VIM this case):

       ```bash
       vim ~/.zshrc